twbs/bootstrap-sass/README.md

 * [_variables.scss](/templates/project/_variables.scss.erb) - all of bootstrap variables (override them here).
 * [styles.scss](/templates/project/styles.scss) - main project SCSS file, import `variables` and `bootstrap`.

+Some bootstrap-sass mixins may conflict with the Compass ones.
+If this happens, change the import order so that Compass mixins are loaded later.

 ### c.
 Sass-only (no Compass, nor Rails)